heirynhr/Globetrotter/README.md

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?

+I would love to try the animations for the navigation bar, adding colors and highlights when you hover over it/click on it.
+My website ran well but I would love to implement the suggestions of my peers

 ### Open-source libraries used